xph9876/RNA-mediated_DSB_repair/NHEJ/README.md

 ### Alignment

 The raw input for the NHEJ pipeline are the trimmed FASTQ files from the trimming stage (see parent directory).
 The trimmed FASTQ files must be alignment against the appropriate reference sequence in the directory `ref_seq`.
-Bowtie2 should be used with the default settings:
+Bowtie 2 should be used with the default settings:

 ```
   bowtie2-build <ref_name>.fa <ref_name>